openreferral/hsds_example_profile/README.md

 Using the same techniques, you can also define changes to the HSDS OpenAPI Specification.
 Create the `openapi.json` file and make changes.
 This file is NOT in JSON Schema format, but is a JSON file specifying the HSDS API specification in accordance with [OpenAPI](https://spec.openapis.org/oas/latest.html#versions).
 You should familiarise yourself with this if you want to make changes to this file.

 Finally, you can also define some default data inside of a `profile/data` directory.
 For each type of default data you want, create a file inside of this directory with a name corresponding to the schema file.
 The file should then include a JSON-formatted array where each of the items is conformant to the schema associated with it.
-For example if you wanted to define some Taxonomy Terms for use with your profile, you should create the file `profile/data/taxonomy_term.json`.
+For example, if you wanted to define some Taxonomy Terms for use with your profile, you should create the file `profile/data/taxonomy_term.json`.
 This file would then contain a JSON array of [taxonomy_term](http://docs.openreferral.org/en/latest/hsds/schema_reference.html#taxonomy-term) items, where each one represents a term in your taxonomy.

 #### Things you probably want to remove from this Example Profile

-This Example Profile defines some changes to files to get you started and illustrate how to create some common changes.
+This Example Profile defines some changes to files to get you started and illustrates how to create some common changes.

 You should be aware of these changes so that you don't make an unintentional change to the schema in your Profile.
 You likely want to remove or edit them explicitly: